Old master print

 This donor portrait of about 1455 shows a large coloured print attached to the wall with sealing wax.
 Petrus Christus, NGA, Washington.

 History

 Woodcut before Albrecht Dürer

 The oldest technique is woodcut, or woodblock printing, which was invented as a method for printing on cloth in China.
 This had reached Europe via the Islamic world before 1300, as a method of printing patterns on textiles.
 Paper arrived in Europe, also from China via Islamic Spain, slightly later, and was being manufactured in Italy by the end of the thirteenth century, and in Burgundy and Germany by the end of the fourteenth.
 Religious images and playing cards are documented as being produced on paper, probably printed, by a German in Bologna in 1395.
+Egyptian Romani, experienced with ṭarsh printing since the 10th century, migrated into Bavaria and Bohemia at the start of the 15th century.
+They may have helped in the spread of the technique to the region since there are numerous similarities between early European woodcuts and the tarsh, such as the focus on religious iconography, the lack of workshop identifiers, being impressed on a single side of the page and similar color scheme of yellow, red, brown and green for images and borders.
 However, the most impressive printed European images to survive from before 1400 are printed on cloth, for use as hangings on walls or furniture, including altars and lecterns.
 Some were used as a pattern to embroider over.
 Some religious images were used as bandages, to speed healing.